apjanke/octave-tablicious/README.md

 ## Documentation

-See the `doc-project/` directory for notes on this project, especially for [Developer Notes](doc-project/Developer-Notes.md).
+See the `doc-project/` directory for notes on this project, especially for [Developer Notes](doc-project/Developer-Notes.md) and [Design and Justification](doc-project/Design-and-Justification.md), which discusses how and why this library is written.
 Also see [CONTRIBUTING](CONTRIBUTING.md) if you would like to contribute to this project.

 The documentation for the latest development version can be viewed online at <https://apjanke.github.io/octave-tablicious/doc/tablicious.html>.